My husband spent hours in our back yard, picking off the pigeons with his pellet gun - he's a crack shot, and since he was shooting up

 , there was little chance of collateral damage.
 There are power poles running over our property (the price of a historic home), and the lady behind us puts cat food out.
 Attracts pigeons like cream does cats.
 We park in the back, and needless to say, it was impossible to keep the cars clean of bird mess.
 He probably killed 40-50 of those things in the first 5 years we lived there.
 Didn't even make a dent.
 It did, however, bring him a perverse pleasure to get back at those nasty animals.

 The ones that dropped into our yard were easy enough to dispose of.
-The ones that dropped into the alley...well, lets just say that the spicy and tame cats in the 'hood learned that pellet gun noises meant easy dinner.
+The ones that dropped into the alley...well, lets just say that the feral and tame cats in the 'hood learned that pellet gun noises meant easy dinner.
 Usually the bird carcass was gone before we even got the gate open to retrieve it.

 Except the last one he shot